beechovsky/elixir_phoenix_bootcamp/notes/intro_elixir.md

 # Elixir Warmup
 This document covers some foundational, essential Elixir knowledge to help get started.
+It jumps around bit, as it is focused on getting startedon a project immediately.

 ## Help, Resources, Community
 ### Bootcamp Official Repo